 How to make homemade tahini paste from raw sesame seeds

 I admit I was pretty intimidated by the process at first: would I have to invest in some kind of seed grinder?
-I don’t drink coffee regularly, so I don’t have a coffee grinder, which I had read in a couple of online forums is often used to make homemade tahini.
+I had read in a couple of online forums that a coffee / spice grinder is often used to make homemade tahini.
+But I thought it might get messy especially with a small grinder that doesn’t come apart for washing.
 I posed my dilemma to our readers on Facebook, and a few helpful people commented saying that I can just try a food processor — surely I have that on hand (ahem, yeah, foodie in the house!).
-I decided to hold off on the grinder because who needs another one-function gadget in the kitchen, right?
-And also, it would only make tahini paste in super small batches.

 Tahini dressing: The first recipe to try with homemade tahini paste